skienzmatishun/rippreport/content/p/catalyst-first-christian-church-of-hypocrites-of-baldwin-county/index.md

 ---
-title: "CATALYST FIRST CHRISTIAN CHURCH OF HYPOCRITES OF BALDWIN COUNTY"
+title: CATALYST FIRST CHRISTIAN CHURCH OF HYPOCRITES OF BALDWIN COUNTY
 date: 2018-07-15
-thumbnail: "img/catalyst-first-christian-church-of-hypocrites-of-baldwin-county.jpg"
+thumbnail: img/catalyst-first-christian-church-of-hypocrites-of-baldwin-county.jpg
 categories:
 - sunday-sermon
 authors:
 - admin
+alttags: "Interior view of a church sanctuary with rows of pews, an organ loft, and arched windows, reflecting the congregation’s fo..."
 ---
 FAIRHOPE MEMBER

 We, the First Christian Catalyst Church of Fairhope CCCF, are gathered here today to mentally co-mingle with one another on the subject of Christian Values.
 Our congregation is in the midst of a political takeover of the church’s selected candidates for political office in Baldwin County.